huggingface/optimum-benchmark/README.md

 This will run the benchmark using the configuration in [`examples/pytorch_bert.yaml`](examples/pytorch_bert.yaml) and store the results in `runs/pytorch_bert`.

-The result files are `benchmark_report.json`, the program's logs `cli.log` and the configuration that's been used `benchmark_config.json`, including backend, launcher, scenario and environment information.
+The resulting files are :

+- `benchmark_config.json` which contains the configuration used for the benchmark, including the backend, launcher, scenario and the environment in which the benchmark was run.
+- `benchmark_report.json` which contains a full report of the benchmark's results, like latency measurements, memory usage, energy consumption, etc.
+- `benchmark.json` contains both the report and the configuration in a single file.
+- `benchmark.log` contains the logs of the benchmark run.

 <details>
 <summary>Advanced CLI options</summary>